 Back to top

 A port can be used to give you treatments such as chemotherapy, blood transfusions, antibiotics and intravenous (IV) fluids.
 Ports can also be used when you need to have blood tests.
-It means that you don't need to have needles put into the veins in your arms every time you have treatment.
+This means you won’t need to have needles put into your arms every time you have treatment.

-You can go home with the port in, and it can be left in place for weeks, months or, for some people, years.
+You can go home with the port in.
+It can be left in for weeks, months or, for some people, years.

-A port may be very useful if doctors or nurses find it difficult to get needles into your veins, or if the walls of your veins have become hardened after previous treatment.
+A port may be useful if doctors or nurses find it difficult to get needles into your veins.

 How the implantable port is put in